cheng-kang/ife_2016/task8/Note of Task8.md

 **3. overflow**

->Since the width of each grid is fixed(relatively), the content might overflows.
+>Since the width of each grid is fixed(relatively), the content might overflow.

 Definition from [CSS overflow Property](http://www.w3schools.com/cssref/pr_pos_overflow.asp)
 ```